-A little under ten years ago I started to work with software developers.
-Coming from a business background, my predominant work was related to communication and relating.
-But I started to work with people who would spend more time in creating, designing, and building products.
-I had to relearn my entire approach to work, communication, meeting settings and generally my working style.
+I started working with software developers a little under ten years ago.
+Coming from a business background, my predominant work was communication and relating.
+But I began to work with people who would spend more time creating, designing, and building products.
+I had to relearn my approach to work, communication, meeting settings and generally my working style.

-Learning meant talking with the developers, designers, or other creatives I worked with about their working styles, and how they are most productive during a day.
-I also started to learn how to code (I got to the level where I can edit websites and I did so in my work repeatedly, and currently I’m back to learning Python) to understand how a developer’s thinking process goes and how to approach solving complex problems.
+Learning meant talking with the developers, designers, or other creatives I worked with about their working styles and how they are most productive during the day.
+I also started to learn how to code (I got to the level where I can edit websites, and I did so in my work repeatedly, and currently, I’m back to learning Python) to understand how a developer’s thinking process goes and how to approach solving complex problems.

-On the way I found great resources that helped me improve my working with developers.
-I am sharing here three concepts that were recommended by several members in my team, as long as five years ago:
+On the way, I found great resources that helped me improve my working with developers.
+I am sharing here three concepts that were recommended by several members of my team as long as five years ago:

 - Paul Graham’s post on makers managers (2009)